MAT in Middle Grades Education through the UGA Teacher Residency Program

 Our residency program aims to remove barriers and build futures for those who want to be teachers.
 Teacher residents in our program will:

-- Receive free tuition and other reduced UGA costs
+- Receive free tuition and other reduced UGA costs.

 - Earn a stipend while in the program.

-- Experience wrap-around supports including working closely with a mentor teacher who will coach their resident and provide feedback on a daily basis
+- Experience wrap-around supports including working closely with a mentor teacher who will coach their resident and provide feedback on a daily basis.

-- Be placed in the same school with the same teacher all year, participating in the school and district’s professional development opportunities
+- Be placed in the same school with the same teacher all year, participating in the school and district’s professional development opportunities.

-- Learn in UGA classes with low faculty-to-student, which allows for deep and hands-on learning
+- Learn in UGA classes with low faculty-to-student, which allows for deep and hands-on learning.

-Upon graduation, teacher residents commit to teach in the school district where they are placed for three years after completing the program.
+Upon graduation, teacher residents commit to teach in the school district where they are placed for 3 years after completing the program.
 We are partnering with Clarke County School District in Athens, Georgia, for residency placements.

 Curriculum

-UGA students in the Teacher Residency Program will be immersed in topics and experiences, such as:
+UGA students in the Teacher Residency Program will be immersed in topics and experiences, such as

-- Examining how youth, educators, and schools are always connected to and impacted by a larger network of systems
+- examining how youth, educators, and schools are always connected to and impacted by a larger network of systems;

-- Assessing and responding to middle grades students’ learning needs
+- assessing and responding to middle grades students’ learning needs.

 These academic experiences will draw on residents’ work in their placement classrooms and vice versa for a complete residency experience.